siemens/gencmpclient/README.md

 All this is already done for the demo application.

-# Documentation of the library
+## Documentation

 The Generic CMP client API specification is available in the [doc](doc/) folder.

-A recoding of the tutorial held via Circuit on 2018-Dec-13 is available [here](https://myvideo.siemens.com/media/1_f7bjtdba).
+A recording of the tutorial held via Circuit on 2018-Dec-13 is available [here](https://myvideo.siemens.com/media/1_f7bjtdba).

 The Doxygen documentation of the underlying Security Utilities library is going to be available via a link in its [README file](https://code.siemens.com/mo_mm_linux_distribution/securityUtilities/blob/development/README.md).

-# Disclaimer
+## Disclaimer

 This software including associated documentation is provided ‘as is’ in a preliminary state.
 Our development procedures and processes are not sufficient to assure product-grade software quality.
-Although some effort has already beeen spent on quality assurance, it is explicitly not guaranteed that all due measures for productive software have been implemented.
+Although some effort has already been spent on quality assurance, it is explicitly not guaranteed that all due measures for productive software have been implemented.
 Therefore we cannot provide any guarantees about this software and do not take any liability for it.